LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

 Resources
 =========

 This section describes the basic concepts of Resource types and their functionality in ``RAJA::forall``.
-Resources are used as an interface to various backend constructs for their respective hardware.
+Resources are used as an interface to various backend constructs and their respective hardware.
 Currently there exists Resource types for ``Cuda``, ``Hip``, ``OpenMP-target`` and ``Host``.
-These resources are designed to allow the user to execute ``RAJA::forall`` calls asynchronously on a respective thread/stream.
+Resource objects allow the user to execute ``RAJA::forall`` calls asynchronously on a respective thread/stream.
 The underlying concept of each individual Resource is still under development and it should be considered that functionality / behaivour may change.

 .. note:: * Currently feature complete asynchronous behaviour and streamed/threaded support is
             only available when using ``Cuda`` or ``Hip`` resources.
           * The ``RAJA::resources`` namespace aliases the ``camp::resources`` namespace.

-Each resource has a set of underlying functionality that is default across all resources.
+Each resource has a set of underlying functionality that is synonymous across all resource types.

  ===================== ===============================================
  Methods               Brief description